menzel/nopeak/README.md

 Combines two profile files as produced by NoPeak PROFILE by adding values for each k-mer.
 Prints the resulting profile to stdout.
 Use with caution because the profiles are only normalized over read count and could have problems with profiles that have different fragment lengths.

+### plot_pwm.py
+Plots a PWM as sequence logo (using Weblogo https://weblogo.berkeley.edu/logo.cgi) from a given list output by NoPeak.